cnrad/lanyard-profile-readme/README.md

 ### ___Custom Idle Message___

 If you don't want the default "`I'm not currently doing anything!`" as your idle message, you can change it by appending `idleMessage=:yourmessage` to the end of the URL.

 ### ___Show Display Name___

 If you'd like to show your global display name as well as your username, append the query param `showDisplayName=true` to the end of the URL.
 This is set to `false` by default.

 ### ___Avatar Decoration___

 #### ___Hide Avatar Decoration___
 If you don't want people seeing your Avatar Decoration, append the query param `hideDecoration=true` to the end of the URL.
 Your Avatar Decoration is shown by default if you have one.

-#### ___Toogle Animated Avatar Decoration___
+#### ___Toggle Animated Avatar Decoration___
 If you have an Animated Avatar Decoration, append the query param `animatedDecoration=:bool` to the end of the URL, replacing `:bool` with `true` or `false`.
 This is set to `true` by default.

 ### ___Hide Status___

 If you don't want people seeing your status, append the query param `hideStatus=true` to the end of the URL.
 Your status is shown by default if you have one.

 ### ___Hide Elapsed Time___